eesd-epfl/PyCrack/README.rst

 Description
 ===========

-PyCrack is a Python toolbox for analysis and quantification of cracks structural systems using optical methods.
+PyCrack is a Python toolbox for analysis and quantification of cracks in structural systems using optical methods.

 Documentation
 ================